 TAKE ACTION |

-The proposal to hand over planning control for some of our most iconic national parks along the Great Ocean Road to a tourism-focused management authority is an alarming backwards step in nature conservation.
+The proposal to hand over planning and management control for some of our most iconic national parks along the Great Ocean Road to a tourism-focused Great Ocean Road Coast and Parks (GOR) Authority is an alarming backwards step in nature conservation.

 While there are significant issues with the management of increasing tourism along the road, and an assortment of small reserves and campgrounds other public land could do with better coordination, the last thing our great national parks need is a new management authority.
 Our national parks have been successfully protecting 80 per cent of the Great Ocean Road for decades.